dmurfet/mf/README.md

 // onto more complicated examples.

 option(noredefine);option(noloadLib);option(redSB);
-LIB "linkhom.lib";
+LIB "mfweb.lib";
 ring rr=0,(x(1),y(1)),dp;

 // We encode the web given above as a pair of edges, and a pair of vertices.
-// Format for an edge is source, target, variable, potential.
+// Format for an edge is (source, target, variable, potential).
 Start indexing
 // your vertices at 1, since 0 stands for the boundary. list e1 = list(1,2,list(x(1)),x(1)^3);
 list e2 = list(2,0,list(y(1)),y(1)^5);